marcusdipaula/dsa-credit-analysis/README.md

 This is a classification task.
 More information about it can be found here: https://towardsdatascience.com/machine-learning-classifiers-a5cc4e1b0623

 1. <b>Context:</b> The approach to this question should consider that it will be presented to the bank decision makers.
-We want them to know which entities have the highest correlation to the variable we want predict.
-We need to create a generalized model with which they can predict clients as good or bad for credit concession
+We want them to know which entities have the highest correlation to the variable we want to predict.
+We need to create a generalized model with which they can predict a good or bad credit concession based on each client's profile

 2. <b>Entities:</b> Attributes (variables) that could help to predict good or bad credit concession, such as Job, Housing, Age, Sex, Savings Account, Purpose, Duration, etc.
 The features of each attribute (or variable) are its kind/type/characteristic, example, Sex: male or female